serilog-mssql/serilog-sinks-mssqlserver/README.md

 ### Bigint Data Type

 For very large log tables, you may wish to create the Id column with the `bigint` datatype.
 This 8-byte integer will permit a maximum identity value of 9,223,372,036,854,775,807.
 The only change to the table syntax in the previous section is the datatype where `[Id]` is defined.
+This will slightly degrade both read and write performance.

+## Batch Size and Performance

+This is a "periodic batching sink."
+This means the sink will queue a certain number of log events before they're actually written to SQL Server as a bulk insert operation.
+There is also a timeout so that the batch is always written even if it has not been filled.
+By default, the batch size is 50 and the timeout is 5 seconds.
+You can change these through configuration.

+Consider increasing the batch size in high-volume logging environments.
+In one test of a loop writing a single log entry to a local server instance (no network traffic), the default batch achieved around 14,000 rows per second.
+Increasing the batch size to 1000 rows increased write speed to nearly 43,000 rows per second.
+However, you should also consider the risk-factor.
+If the server crashes or the connection goes down, you may lose an entire batch of log entries.
+You can mitigate this by reducing the timeout.
+Run performance tests to find the optimal batch size for your production log content, network setup, and server configuration.

 ## Standard columns